rw-repo/_tooling/README.md

 Random projects of open source software for knowledge sharing.

-Remember, most companies shamlessly rip open source and package it as their own.
+Remember, most companies shamlessly rip from open source and package it as their own.
 "Proprietary"...

+“The truth is like poetry… and most people (expletive) HATE poetry.” - The Big Short

 Common software used here: